gordonwilliamson/gordonwilliamson.github.io/events.md

 March 10, 2016, Church of St. Luke in the Fields, New York, NY:
 *Tape Recorder* performed by C4 Ensemble conducted by Perry Townsend.

+January 31, 2016, Schaumbad, Graz, Austria: Artist presentation as part of Styria AIR Program, performance of *Domestic Abuse* (2015) by members of Schallfeld Ensemble.

 December 19, 2015, KGNM, Cologne:
 *Domestic Abuse* (2015) performed by hand werk.